openremote/documentation/docs/user-guide/assets-and-attributes/assets-agents-and-attributes.md

 * `units` - same as attribute descriptor above

-For details on the built in meta item descriptors available see [here](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/value/MetaItemType.java), for asset/agent specific configuration items check their documentation pages and/or javadoc.
+For details on the built in meta item descriptors available see [here](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/value/MetaItemType.java), for asset/agent specific configuration items check their documentation pages and/or Javadoc.

 ### Value descriptors
 A value descriptor has a name which must be unique within the `OpenRemote` instance, it ultimately describes the shape of the data for serialisation/deserialisation purposes and it also contains the following information: